 What’s Behind the Dogecoin Craze?
 Your Top 8 Questions Answered

 So what exactly is Dogecoin?
 How do you even pronounce it?
 Can you actually buy anything with it?
-If you and your dog aren’t sure what to make of this canine-themed cryptocurrency, read on.
+If you and your dog aren’t sure what to think, read on.

 How Does Dogecoin Work?
 8 Questions Answered